 If fasted running is appropriate for you and you desire to incorporate it into your routine, there are several strategies you should implement for safe and effective fasted running:

 Fasted running is a nuanced topic.
-There are multiple potential pros and a handful of potential cons; it is crucial to
+There are multiple potential pros and a handful of potential cons; listen to your body and, if you’re still feeling confused about what to do, consult with a sports nutritionist!

 The content provided on this nutrition blog is intended for informational and educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read on this blog.